Señorita México 1990

-Señorita México 1990 was the 32nd Miss Mexico pageant, televised live from the World Trade Center Veracruz, Boca del Río, Veracruz on September 29, 1990.
-At the conclusion of the final competition, Marilé del Rosario of Tlaxcala was crowned by outgoing titleholder Lupita Jones of Baja California.
+Señorita México 1990 was the 32nd Señorita México pageant, held at the World Trade Center Veracruz, Boca del Río, Veracruz culminating in the final competition and crowning on September 29, 1990.

+At the conclusion of the final competition, Lupita Jones of Baja California was crowned by outgoing titleholder Marilé del Rosario of Tlaxcala.
+Jones became the second Baja California titleholder and the first Mexican to win the Miss Universe title.

-Lilia Serrano from Chiapas was designated by the national organization as Miss Intiernacional Mexico 1991.
-She later competed in Miss International 1991 in Japan, where she was a semifinalist in the Top 15 and won the Best National Costume Award.
+Jones won the Miss Universe 1991 pageant, first runner-up Lilia Cristina Serrano took over the Señorita México 1990.
+Serrano would later competed in Miss International 1991 in Japan, where she was Top 15 and won the Best National Costume Award.